Regeneration (Star Trek: Enterprise): Critical response

 Michelle Erica Green reviewed the episode for TrekNation, and was concerned by the continuity issues that the events in the episode presented, such as why Captain Jean-Luc Picard of the USS Enterprise (NCC-1701-D) didn't have a record of Archer and the crew's encounter with some nameless technologically enhanced aliens who assimilated people when he met them for the first time in "Q Who".
 She thought that there were good performances by Linda Park and John Billingsley, but thought that Billingsley as Phlox could have been more emotionally affected by his partial assimilation.
 Jamahl Epsicokhan at his website "Jammer's Reviews" gave the episode a score of three and a half out of four, saying that it was "a deviously clever premise, with the best-executed action of the season", but that the show was "doing itself few favors by reaching into the obvious Trekkian bag of tricks".
 J.C.
 Maçek III of PopMatters, called it "probably the best and most risky episode of the season" and felt the homage to The Thing was all too brief, and Starfleet's memory loss about the Borg was contrived, but that despite some missed opportunities it was a "very fine Star Trek episode".
 Aint It Cool News gave the episode 3.5 out of 5.
 They praised the sense of dread, the performances, especially of Billingsley and Park, but complained that it strained credulity that Phlox could survive the Borg nanotechnology so easily.
 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 6 out of 10.
 He found the episode "incredibly inconsequential" but "it's a good action story, at least".

 Accolades

+Space.com rated "Regeneration" as the 10th best Star Trek episode of all episodes across all its series up to that time.

-In 2009, Den of Geek listed "Regeneration" as the third best episode of Enterprise behind "In a Mirror, Darkly" and "Carbon Creek".
+Den of Geek listed "Regeneration" as the third best episode of Enterprise behind "In a Mirror, Darkly" and "Carbon Creek".